Research CommonsResearch Commons

 gpu-train serve # opens http://127.0.0.1:8780

-The server binds to 127.0.0.1, rejects non-loopback Host headers (anti-DNS-rebinding), restricts CORS/WebSocket origins to loopback, and has no authentication.
-Do not expose it to a network directly — put it behind an authenticating reverse proxy or an SSH tunnel if you need remote access.
+The server binds to 127.0.0.1, rejects non-loopback Host headers (anti-DNS-rebinding), restricts CORS/WebSocket origins to loopback, and requires the bearer token by default.
+Even so, don't expose it to a network directly — put it behind an authenticating reverse proxy or an SSH tunnel if you need remote access.
+The dashboard JS bundle is obfuscated in release builds; the Python SDK ships as source.
+See Security.

 Pages